ksh93/ksh/README.md

     * Insert:		Escape next character
   * This keybind is added just to vi mode:
     * Insert:		Switch to insert mode
+3. The prompt printed for emacs reverse search mode is now `? ` instead of `^R`.
-3. Extra options have been added to the `ulimit` command in commit [`7d7d960`](https://github.com/JohnoKing/ksh/commit/7d7d960481006843bf042c68730be66d3b01b462)
-   (as long as the OS supports them).
+4. Extra options have been added to the `ulimit` command (as long as the OS supports them).
    These options are also present in Bash, although in ksh additional long forms of each option are available:
 ```
 ulimit -k/--kqueues
 	This is the maximum number of kqueues.